RusuUrsu/ChartSenseAI/README.md

 ## Features

-- **Multi-format Document Support**: Extract charts from PDF, DOCX, and PPTX files
+- **Multi-format Document Support**: Extract charts from PDF and DOCX files
-- **Multi-chart Type Support**: Handle Bar, Pie, Scatter, and Line charts
+- **Multi-chart Type Support**: Handle Bar, Pie, Scatter, and Line charts, can be extended to handle more
 - **Semantic Search**: Retrieve relevant charts using natural language queries via RAG
 - **Agentic Q&A**: Answer questions about chart data using ReAct reasoning pattern
 - **Chart Reconstruction**: Regenerate charts from extracted data with LLM-powered fallback
 - **Role-Based Access**: Support for user, tester, and admin roles
 - **Performance Metrics**: Track retrieval and inference times for optimization
+- **Potential**: Can be easily extended to handle more chart types or statistical calculations.

 ---